 One symptom of this effect is distortion: while wide-angle lenses in air often show a slight barrel distortion they produce a hefty pincushion distortion under water.

+Captured with the D700 and AF-S Nikkor 17-35mm at 20mm.
+The water surface shows the pincushion distortion.
 The distortion can easily be removed by a distortion correction in your image processing application.
 In PSE I have to use a correction value of -25 for an image made with 20mm.
-But please note: Through such a correction you lose some wideness!
+But please note: Through such a correction you lose some wideness! |

 A second and more annoying problem of the aquarium effect is the ugly-looking corners.
 Because both problems are two sides of the same coin, a distortion correction helps here as well!

 This image was also shot with the D700 and the AF-S Nikkor 17-35mm at 20mm.
-Above without correction, below with the -25 correction.
+Above without correction, below with the -25 correction. |

 The lower right corners at 50%.
-The correction won't make the corners really sharp, but much less ugly!
+The correction won't make the corners really sharp, but much less ugly! |

 For photographing animals or plants under water I mostly prefer a longer focal length.
 But for "underwater landscape" photos I don't want to miss my wide-angle zoom.
 In my opinion the results are usable!